lasyameher/NFT-Blockchain/Readme.md

 ## Steps to Run
-1. Downloaded and installed the latest vertion of Python.
+1. Downloaded and installed the latest version of Python.
 2. Install the dependencies with `pip install -r requirements.txt`.
 3. Installed Flask with `pip install flask`.
 4. To run the server used `flask run` command.